• Home

 1. A Vimanam board

-2. 6 pawns per player
+2. 6 pawns for each player

 Board Layout